 Facilitated by Maye Primera, Kate Travis

-As a conversation starter, I’d like to draw from my personal experience covering low-income Latino immigrant communities in the US: from producing news in the verge of burnout that often left Latino viewers afraid and disempowered, to the challenge of building new mediums and practices to deliver actionable information that helps them navigate the daily demands of a bicultural life.
+As conversation starters, we’ll draw from our personal experiences.
+Maye will share her experience covering low-income Latino immigrant communities in the US, from producing news on the verge of burnout that often left Latino viewers afraid and disempowered, to the challenge of building new mediums and practices to deliver actionable information that helps them navigate the daily demands of a bicultural life.
+And Kate will share her experience as a digital leader at a legacy print publication and the cumulative burnout that comes with trying to change from within.

 Facilitated by Bridget Thoreson, John Hernandez